 4) Never Close any Credit Cards or Any Other Lines of Credit

 If you currently have credit cards that you aren’t using just keep them open.
-If you do choose to use them don’t overuse them, but if they sit around without being used they can still increase your average account age by adding another account to your oldest reports.
+If you do choose to use them don’t overuse them (overdrafts can also affect your score), but if they sit around without being used they can still increase your average account age by adding another account to your oldest reports.
 Also, never close any lines of credit such as personal loans or home mortgages because doing so will decrease the amount of debt-to-income ratio lenders will grant you, which doesn’t help as much as increasing the number of your open credit accounts.

 5) Always Pay Every Bill on Time Every Month